 Mix the filling ingredients.
-Let that sit while you roll out the crust.
+Let the mixture sit while you roll out the crust.

-Pour the filling into the shell.
-Top with pats of butter if you’re using it.
+Pour the filling into the unbaked shell.
+Top with pats of butter if you're using it.

 Cover with a top crust and pinch the edges together.

-The quick-cooking tapioca specified in this recipe should thicken your pie up nicely.
-Once it has cooled, it should have a nice gelled consistency.
+Quick-cooking tapioca should thicken your pie up nicely.
+Once it has cooled, it should have a gelled consistency.

 Allow the filling mixture to sit a few minutes while you prepare the crust.
 Then give it a stir to make sure that the tapioca is evenly distributed and the juices are absorbed.
 This is especially important when you're using frozen fruit.